 - Nontraditional Employment for Women (NEW) is a program that provides instruction and training for women who choose careers in construction.
-Founded in 1978, NEW is primarily a New York-based program focused on low-income minority women to bring them into skilled, unionized jobs that start at around $17 an hour.
+Founded in 1978, NEW is primarily a New York-based program focused on low-income minority women to bring them into skilled, unionized jobs, that are also well paying.

-- Pride and Paycheck is a free monthly e-magazine supporting females in skilled trade careers.
-Much of it is content relayed in stories from other women in trades.
+- Pride and Paycheck is a free monthly e-magazine supporting women in skilled trade careers.
+Much of it has content relayed in stories from other women in trades.

-- Hard Hatted Woman is dedicated to help women succeed in trade skills.
-It helps match qualified female skill workers with jobs.
+- Hard Hatted Woman is dedicated to help women succeed in trades.
+It helps match qualified women and their skills to applicable jobs.